top of page

 Lilacs blooming in January!
 Silver Maple blooming over a month early.

-As I was walking along the Great River State Trail in Wisconsin, on March 2nd, 2024 with my family in just jeans and a t-shirt I was keeping my eyes out for anything curious that stuck out as odd for the season.
-Right away I was greeted with a Painted Turtle that was basking in the sun.
-This was interesting to me because not only am I seeing a turtle in March when the temperatures are typically around 35°, but also there was still iced-over water on the river and nearby streams.
-It was a 60-degree day in March, but we still were perplexed at the idea of this water being nearly freezing temperatures yet the herps were waking up.
+Walking along the Great River State Trail in Wisconsin, with my family in less layers than expected, I was keeping my eyes out for anything curious that stuck out as odd for the season.
+Like being greeted with a Painted Turtle that was basking in the sun.
+This was interesting to me because not only am I seeing a turtle this early when the temperatures are typically around 35°, but also there was still iced-over water on the river and nearby streams.

 The Herps are Here!

 I was keeping my eyes (and mostly ears) open when walking on the trail for any snakes that may be emerging from their hibernation underground, but no snakes were to be seen that weekend.
-Rather the next day, March 3rd, 2024, when the weather was somehow even warmer out, we stumbled upon yet another turtle and even a frog at Seven Bridges in Wisconsin!
+Rather, somehow, the next day the weather was somehow even warmer out, and we stumbled upon yet another turtle and even a frog at Seven Bridges in Wisconsin!

 Finding this Leopard Frog was mind-boggling, to say the least.
 After spending winter under the frozen water in mud, once temperatures are above 50° Leopard Frogs will come out of hibernation and start searching for their breeding grounds.
 Another fascinating find was a tadpole that was soaking in the sun.
 Don’t panic – this isn’t a tadpole that hatched this year already, in fact, some tadpoles will actually overwinter in this stage.
 Green frogs will commonly lay their eggs in late August, meaning tadpoles are hatching in the fall, which does not give them nearly enough time to develop into a frog before the winter season hits.

 Another turtle soaking up the sun.
-Tadpole seen near the shore.
+Photo by HDT Staff Tadpole seen near the shore.
+Photo by HDT Staff

 There are also some other advantages that tadpoles have when overwintering.
 For example, tadpoles are much more well-adapted to survive in low-oxygen environments rather than an adult frogs.
 Another advantage is the more time spent eating and growing as a tadpole, the larger the frog will be once it undergoes metamorphosis!